-NetSupport Manager is a program that is categorized as a remote access tool (RAT).
-Like most programs of this type it is designed to allow its users to access computers, workstations and servers both locally and remotely.
-It is a legitimate software that can be used by anyone, however, quite often these tools are used by cyber criminals as well.
-They misuse RATs for malicious purposes, usually to steal various information.
+The NetSupport Manager program is categorized as a Remote Access Tool (RAT).
+Like most programs of this type, it allow users to access computers, workstations, and servers locally and remotely.
+This is legitimate software that can be used by anyone, however, RATs are often misused by cyber criminals for malicious purposes, usually to steal various information.

-Typically, cyber criminals use various ways to trick people into downloading remote access tools so they could steal information/personal data and use it to generate revenue.
-NetSupport Manager is a tool that is capable of monitoring systems, to view all connected workstations in real time at once.
-Simply said, it can be used to monitor computing activity.
-Additionally, it can be used to watch, share and control the screen, mouse, keyboard of any connected computer.
-Also, it can record the screen and capture screenshots.
-NetSupport Manager can be used to access system information as well, such as Operating System, computer type, name of the country from which it is being used, installed hardware and software, and many other things.
+Typically, cyber criminals use various ways to trick people into downloading remote access tools so that they can steal information/personal data and use it to generate revenue.
+NetSupport Manager is capable of monitoring systems and viewing all connected workstations in real time simultaneously.
+In summary, it can be used to monitor computing activity and, additionally, to watch, share, and control the screen, mouse, keyboard of any connected computer.
+It can also record the screen and capture screenshots.
+NetSupport Manager can be used to access system information such as Operating System, computer type, name of the country in which it is used, installed hardware and software, and many other details.
 Furthermore, this RAT can be used to transfer data/files between connected computers/workstations.
-Simply said, its users can move files from one computer to another.
-NetSupport Manager's users are offered some other features as well.
-As we mentioned above, tools of this type are often used by various cyber criminals, they use them with malicious intents.
-If installed on a computer without user's knowledge, it could be used to steal various personal information.
-By being able to control a computer, transfer files, cyber criminals could download and install various malicious programs such as ransomware, high-risk Trojans and other computer infections.
-Having programs of this type installed may cause data, financial loss and other problems.
-Some of the installed programs could be capable of stealing logins, passwords of personal (like banking) accounts.
-Basically, being tricked into installing some RAT software could lead to serious problems related to finances, privacy and so on.
-If there is a reason to think that NetSupport Manager or some other tool of this type was installed without your knowledge, it should be uninstalled as soon as possible.
+Therefore, users can move files from one computer to another.
+NetSupport Manager users are also offered some other features.
+As we mentioned above, these tools are often used by cyber criminals with malicious intent.
+If installed on a computer without users' knowledge, it can be used to steal personal information.
+By controlling a computer and transfering files, cyber criminals might download and install malicious programs such as ransomware, high-risk Trojans, and other infections.
+Having programs of this type installed might cause data/financial loss and other problems.
+Some of the installed programs might be capable of stealing logins and passwords of personal accounts (such as banking).
+Therefore, being tricked into installing RAT software can lead to serious problems relating to finances, privacy, and so on.
+If you believe that NetSupport Manager, or another tool of this type, was installed without your knowledge, remove it immediately.

 |Name||NetSupport Manager remote access tool|